HALL OF FAME

-Cosgrove partnered with the late David Moore of the Gordon CC and together they formed a good combination which lasted for a number of years.
+Cosgrove partnered with the late David Evans of the Gordon CC and together they formed a good combination which lasted for a number of years.
 As well as scoring Cosgrove became involved in the Balmain Club administration.
 He became Assistant Secretary in 1976 when Fred Bennett assumed the Presidency and remained in that position until 1980.

 After returning from a spell teaching in the country, Cosgrove took over the position of Secretary of the club and remained in that post from 1980 to 1990, then remained on the Committee and became a delegate to the NSWCA in 1990-91.